 It was seen that the classical school of thought led to Marx and the capitalist exploitation, and that classical school was unable to solve the labour theory of value and the wage-subsistence theory.

-The classical idea that wage payments are fixed at subsistence level and that wages have to fall when the population grows and viceversa, could be a reasonable idea only in an agricultural economy.
+The classical idea that wage payments are fixed at subsistence level and that wages have to fall when the population grows and vice versa, could be a reasonable idea only in an agricultural economy.

 The wage-subsistence theory is incompatible with utility-based theories of prices and factor supplies.
-The labour theory of value (in all various classical formulations) suffers from difficulties related to “vicious cyle” and “logical consistency” (Smith’s analysis), and divergence between prices and labour value ratio (Ricardo’s and Marx’s analysis).
+The labour theory of value (in all various classical formulations) suffers from difficulties related to “vicious cycle” and “logical consistency” (Smith’s analysis), and divergence between prices and labour value ratio (Ricardo’s and Marx’s analysis).

 The labour theory is unable to solve the paradox of sandcastle.
 If sandcastle are made by labour, why they do not have any value?
 Neoclassicals hold that the value of any good or service is determined by its (marginal) utility